This friendly guide explores how traditional healing and modern care can meet respectfully in Australia.

 Are there signs that a practitioner may not be credible or ethical?

-Red flags include promises of guaranteed cures for complex diseases, pressure to stop prescribed medicines without medical advice, lack of transparency about ingredients or costs, and refusal to communicate with other healthcare providers.
-Trust your instincts and seek second opinions when uncertain.
+Red flags include promises of guaranteed cures for complex disease, pressure to stop prescribed medicines, opaque costs or methods, and refusal to communicate with other healthcare providers.
+Trust your instincts and seek a second opinion when unsure.